zeniuseducation/questdb/README.md

 ### Add doc/docs

 Let's put some data to the db.
-You can use put-doc! for one doc or put-docs! for multiple docs.
+We can use put-doc! for one doc or put-docs! for multiple docs.

 The doc in questdb is a simple valid clojure map.